The SRA Standards and Regulations – a year on

 Certain allegations are suitable for conclusion by way of a Regulatory Settlement Agreement (RSA), in lieu of a hearing before the SDT.
 RSAs are normally only available before the SRA decides to refer the case to the SDT.
 The solicitor will usually need to accept that there has been a breach of the rules and for that reason, discussions about RSAs are held on a without prejudice basis.

-After the SRA has certified that there is a case to answer based on the Rule 5 Statement and accompanying evidence, it may still be possible to conclude the case without a hearing, by way of an Agreed Outcome.
+After the SRA has certified that there is a case to answer based on the Rule 12 Statement and accompanying evidence, it may still be possible to conclude the case without a hearing before the SDT, by way of an Agreed Outcome.

-Under Outcome 9 of the SRA Code of Conduct, the SRA Accounts Rule and section 44B of the Solicitors Act 1974 (as amended), the SRA has far reaching powers to compel a solicitor under investigation (and others) to provide relevant information and documents as well as explanations in respect of such information or documents.
+Under paragraph 7.4 of the SRA Code of Conduct for Solicitors, RELS and RFLs and paragraph 3.3 of the SRA Code of Conduct for Firms, the SRA Accounts Rules and section 44B of the Solicitors Act 1974 (as amended), the SRA has far reaching powers to compel a solicitor under investigation (and others) to provide relevant information and documents as well as explanations in respect of such information or documents

 Advising and assisting with any appeal necessary